dotnet/machinelearning-samples/samples/modelbuilder/BinaryClassification_Sentiment_Razor/README.md

 ## Try a different dataset

-If you want to try out the model with a dataset that produces better results such as the UCI Sentiment Labeled Sentences dataset, you can make the following adjustments.
+If you want to try out the application with a dataset that produces better results such as the UCI Sentiment Labeled Sentences dataset, you can make the following adjustments.

 ### Get the data